AGS Field Weather

 - Tuesday Night

-- A chance of showers and thunderstorms before 2am, then a slight chance of showers.
-Mostly cloudy, with a low around 60.
+- A chance of showers before 8am.
+Partly sunny, with a high near 58.
+North wind around 9 mph.
 Chance of precipitation is 30%.